No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 Exactly.

-Um he also though was critical of you know Israel's war in Gaza too earlier and said that he was supportive of the Columbia protest.
+He also, though, was critical of, you know, Israel's war in Gaza too earlier and said that he was supportive of the Columbia protests.

 Does it really matter how they get there or what they do once they're there or how those contributions may affect how they are making decisions?

-Um, so I think there's always this assumption, like, oh, if I say Cory Booker, he must be a good safe bet.
+So I think there's always this assumption, like, oh, if I say Corey Booker, he must be a good safe bet.

-It's just like our cognitive dissonance there to realize that.
+It's just like a cognitive dissonance there to realize that.

 All right, let's look at this next one.